Community Concerts @ First

 A portion of the 2026 CC@F concert proceeds will support AgeWell.
 Their mission is to empower and support individuals as they age by providing community connection and access to services.

-Community Concerts @ First presents jazz pianist Tom Cleary on March 22, 2026 at 3pm at the First Congregational Church of Essex Junction.
-The Sunday afternoon concert will highlight Cleary’s solo playing and will feature vocalist Amber DiLaurentis on several tunes.
+Community Concerts @ First presents jazz pianist Tom Cleary and vocalist Amber deLaurentis on March 22, 2026 at 3pm at the First Congregational Church of Essex Junction.
+The Sunday afternoon concert will highlight Cleary’s solo playing and will feature vocalist Amber deLaurentis on several tunes.
 Come out to enjoy one of Vermont’s finest jazz musicians!

 April 26th: Ray Vega